Vyral/base-template/_posts/2018-11-19-happy-thanksgiving-to-all-of-our-clients.md

 With all of the holiday noise and Black Friday messages flooding your inbox, I just wanted to take this opportunity to say **Happy Thanksgiving from the Jeff Cook Real Estate Team.**

-I know that I personally am so grateful for my amazing family, my incredible wife, Sarah, my two children, Ava and Jason, and our dog, Johnny.
+I know that I personally am so grateful for my amazing family: My incredible wife, Sarah, my two children, Ava and Jason, and our dog, Johnny.

 I’d also like to give you a challenge.
-It’s very easy to get caught up in everything going on during the hustle and bustle during this time of year, but **I’d like you to pick one person you know and one person you don’t know and lift their spirits this Thanksgiving.**
+It’s very easy to get caught up in everything going on during the hustle and bustle around this time of year, but **I’d like you to pick one person you know and one person you don’t know and lift their spirits this Thanksgiving.**

 {% include pullquote.html %}